 I personally prefer Cash Miles over Dream Miles since I think it’s a better value, but that’s just me.

 The American Express AIR MILES Platinum Card 1 AIR MILE for every $10 spent at AIR MILES sponsors, grocery stores, gas stations, and drugstores in Canada, and 1 AIR MILE for every $15 spent everywhere else.
-You also get a lower signup bonus of 2,000 AIR MILES sign-up bonus after spending $1,500 in the first 3 months, but the annual fee of $65 is also lower.
+You get the same signup bonus of 2,000 AIR MILES after spending $1,500 in the first 3 months, but the annual fee of $65 is also lower.
 However, note that the American Express AIR MILES Platinum Card does not waive the annual fee.

 Instead of collecting AIR MILES, you could consider getting a credit card that earns you points that can be redeemed for any type of travel.
 The BMO World Elite™* Mastercard®* comes with a 35,000 points signup bonus ($250 value), 4 airport lounge passes, comprehensive travel insurance, and the first year free.
 Alternatively, you could check out my list of the best travel credit cards in Canada if you’re looking for a card with huge signup bonuses.

 My BMO AIR MILES®† World Elite®* Mastercard®* is positive I personally don’t love the AIR MILES program but I do understand that it can be a very valuable program for some travellers.
 There’s no denying that the BMO AIR MILES®† World Elite®* Mastercard®* will earn you AIR MILES the quickest so get it now if those are the type of rewards you want to earn.